coder/docs/admin/workspace-management/self-contained-builds.md

 However, Coder offers the option of using **self-contained workspace builds**.
-Enabling this option changes the Coder deployment so that workspaces control the boot sequence internally, with Coder downloading assets from `coderd` to the workspace when the latter starts.
+Enabling this option changes the Coder deployment so that workspaces control the boot sequence internally, with the workspace downloading assets from `coderd`.

 > At this time, Coder does not support certificate injectioin with
 > self-contained workspace builds.